chriskrycho/v5.chriskrycho.com/site/library/People, Strategy, Execution.md

 ---

 Of the past few years, I have read a number of the by-now-standard “adopt this set of practices and your business will be *awesome*” books about business practices, especially in technology—most notably the much-cited <cite>Accelerate</cite>.
-Last year, I read a book that put paid dto a lot of the nonsense that I took those books to be peddling:[^nonsense] Phil Rozenweig’s, <cite>The Halo Effect</cite>.
+Last year, I read a book that put paid dto a lot of the nonsense that I took those books to be peddling:[^nonsense] Phil Rozenweig’s <cite>The Halo Effect</cite>.
 What follows are some of the most incisive and salient quotes from the book.

 ---